Top Exercises for the Best Arm Workout

 Similar to the wrist flexors, there are quite a few muscles that extend your wrists.
 For the sake of simplicity, I’m going to lump them all into one category for you.

-These muscles move your wrist in the opposite direction of the flexors.
-If you lay your arms on a table with your palm facing down, bending your wrists to lift your hands off the table uses these muscles.
+These muscles move your wrist in the opposite direction from the flexors.
+If you lay your arms on a table with your palms facing down, bending your wrists to lift your hands off the table uses these muscles.

-10 Amazing Arm Exercises For Your Arm Day Workout
+The 10 Best Arm Exercises For Your Arm Day Workout

 What most people may not realize is that you don't have to isolate your arm muscles for a good arm workout.
-There are plenty of compound exercises that will give your arms a great workout too.
+There are plenty of compound exercises that will give your arms a great workout, too.
+That's why they can be great to add to your regular strength-training routine.

-For today, I'm going to stick to the exercises that target mostly you arms.
+For today, I'm going to stick to the exercises that target mostly your arms.

 Here are 10 of my favorite exercises for a well-rounded arm day workout!

 This is a classic arm exercise that never goes out of style.
-This exercise doesn't only work the biceps, but all of the elbow flexors to an extent.
+This exercise not only works the biceps, but all of the elbow flexors to an extent.

 This is a great arm exercise that you don’t see every day.
 Most of the time, you'll see people doing skull crushers on a flat bench with their arms over their chest.